-(1) The Respondent was properly notified of the charges by a duly processed "Notice of Hearing and Complaint" along with a sworn affidavit detailing those charges as provided for in Section 73-21-99, Mississippi Code of 1972, Annotated, and the Respondent has been afforded all due process required by law.

-(2) The Respondent was issued a license to practice pharmacy by the Board, Certificate of Registration Number E-06750, and as such was subject to jurisdiction of the Board pursuant to Section 73-21-97 (l)(f), Mississippi Code of 1972, Annotated.
+- (1) The "Notice of Hearing and Complaint" along with a sworn affidavit detailing those charges was served pursuant to Section 73-21-99, Mississippi Code of 1972, Annotated. - (2) The Respondent has been afforded all due process required by law. - (3) The Respondent was issued a pharmacy technician registration by the Board, Pharmacy Technician Registration Number PT-216405, and as such was subject to jurisdiction of the Board pursuant to Section 73-21-97 (1)(f), Mississippi Code of 1972, Annotated. - (4) The Respondent committed the violation as charged. - (5) The Respondent voluntarily surrendered her pharmacy technician registration on October 16, 2023.

-(3) The Respondent does not contest the violations as charged.
-This Settlement Agreement is entered into solely for the purpose of resolving the stated matters in a manner mutually satisfactory to the Respondent and the Board.
-This Settlement Agreement shall not serve as precedent for resolving any other complaints, grievances, appeals or actions, which have been or may be filed.

-(4) The Respondent agrees to the disciplinary action stated below as imposed by the Board.

 This ORDER OF THE BOARD is effective immediately.
-A certified copy of this ORDER shall be served on the Respondent and a copy maintained on file in the office of the Board.
+A certified copy of this ORDER shall be served on the Respondent and a copy maintained in the office of the Board.